alihashmiii/2D-vertex-model/README.md

 `Author: Ali Hashmi`

+Developed in Mathematica 12.1 (some functionality might be unique to 12.1, but the notebook can be easily tweaked to work with prior versions).

 Added to the code: T1 (neighbour switching) T2 (cell removal) transitions & cell divisions

 To add in future: T3 transition